HyperspaceApp/Hyperspace/doc/api/index.html.md

 }
 ```
 #### files
-**siapath** | string
+**hyperspacepath** | string
 Path to the file in the renter on the network.

 **localpath** | string
 Path to the local file on disk.

 **filesize** | bytes
 Size of the file in bytes.

 **available** | boolean
 true if the file is available for download.
 Files may be available before they are completely uploaded.

 **renewing** | boolean
 true if the file's contracts will be automatically renewed by the renter.

 **redundancy** | float64
 Average redundancy of the file on the network.
 Redundancy is calculated by dividing the amount of data uploaded in the file's open contracts by the size of the file.
 Redundancy does not necessarily correspond to availability.
 Specifically, a redundancy >= 1 does not indicate the file is available as there could be a chunk of the file with 0 redundancy.

 **uploadedbytes** | bytes
 Total number of bytes successfully uploaded via current file contracts.
 This number includes padding and rendundancy, so a file with a size of 8192 bytes might be padded to 40 MiB and, with a redundancy of 5, encoded to 200 MiB for upload.

 **uploadprogress** | percent
 Percentage of the file uploaded, including redundancy.
 Uploading has completed when uploadprogress is 100.
 Files may be available for download before upload progress is 100.

 **expiration** | block height
 Block height at which the file ceases availability.

 **ondisk** | boolean
 indicates if the source file is found on disk